1. Home

 Print

 There is increasing public concern regarding the welfare of horses and cattle used in rodeos due to the potential risks of injury and distress.
-The laws relating to rodeos vary widely between states and only provide minimal requirements for the protection of animals.
+The laws relating to rodeos vary widely between states and territories and do not protect animals used in rodeos from harm.

 Rodeo example one